Angina is chest pain, discomfort, or tightness.

 - Stress test: Blood pressure readings and an EKG while the patient is increasing physical activity.

 - Chest X-ray: This enables the doctor to see structures inside the chest.

 - Coronary angiography: Dye and special X-rays to show the inside of coronary arteries.

 - Blood tests: These check fat, cholesterol, sugar, and protein levels.

 Those at an increased risk of coronary artery disease are also at an increased risk of angina.
 Risk factors include:

-- Being over 45 for men and over 55 for women
+- being over 45 years of age for men and over 55 years of age for women

 - a family history of early heart disease

 Angina can be prevented by changing lifestyle factors and by treating related conditions that exacerbate or contribute to angina symptoms.
 To prevent or delay angina, eat healthfully, quit smoking, be physically active, and learn how to handle stress.